If you see live termite activity take these steps;

 When treating live Termites, the trained technician ensures the correct amount of chemical is applied and the accuracy of application is applied directly into the workings of the termites and onto the live termites where ever possible (We must treat the live termites).
 Understanding construction and the identification and location of the termites is important to be sure the applied chemical travels back to the nest, prior disturbance of live termites can lead to an application failure, the exact reason a professional technician is required.

 Subterranean termites are the most common of the wood destroying insects in Australia.
-The most effective termite treatments for these insects include the use of termite bait and monitoring systems, repellent barriers and non-repellent barriers.
-Each has both advantages and disadvantages.
+The most effective termite treatments for these insects may include a range of systems or products that suit your property like, the use of termite monitoring & Baiting systems, repellent barriers and non-repellent barriers / treated zones.

-Exterra Termite Interception and Baiting System Worker termites eat these baits as they are foraging and take them back to the colony where they provide food for the entire colony.
-The bait will eventually kill all the termites in the colony.
-These systems are fairly effective, but can require some time to kill the entire colony.
+Exterra Termite Interception and Baiting System – Worker termites eat these baits as they are foraging and take them back to the colony where they provide food for the entire colony.
+The bait will eventually eliminate the termite colony.

 How Does The Exterra Baiting System Work?

-If an Exterra Baiting System has been installed to protect your home, the following steps are taken to protect your property;
+If an Exterra Baiting System has been installed to protect your home, the following steps are taken;

 - We check the Exterra Bait Stations every 2 months

 - If live termite activity is found…